New Kensington Camera Club

 Open to all photographers, but you must be a paid member of the New Kensington Camera Club.
 Submit a maximum of four (4) JPG photos at 72 DPI resolution to: email@example.com

-Entry fee is paid only if your photo or photos are selected.
+Entry fee is paid only if your photo or photos are included in the show.

 All entries must be the original work of the person entering the exhibition.
 All photos must have a title and caption.
 Photographs should not be heavily manipulated.
 No nudes or nude figure studies will be accepted.

 $10 per entry for New Kensington Camera Club members.
 This is a NKCC members only show.
 If you are a non-member, please include a $15 membership fee with your entry fee(s).
 Cash awards will be based on the number of entries.
-Show will be judged by Alyssa Adams and Walter Anderson.
+Show will be judged by Alyssa Adams and Martha Rial.

 Photographers will retain all copyrights for their images with the following exception: New Kensington Camera Club reserves the right to reproduce or exhibit entries, with proper attribution, for non-profit activities to promote the event, or to promote the New Kensington Camera Club.